 This version of BIND 9 "exports" its internal libraries so that they can be used by third-party applications more easily (we call them "export" libraries in this document).
+Certain library functions are altered from specific BIND-only behavior to more generic behavior when used by other applications; to enable this generic behavior, the calling program initializes the libraries by calling isc\lib\register().

-In addition to all major DNS-related APIs BIND 9 is currently using, the export libraries provide the following features:
+In addition to DNS-related APIs that are used within BIND 9, the libraries provide the following features:

-- The newly created "DNS client" module.
+- The "DNS client" module.
 This is a higher level API that provides an interface to name resolution, single DNS transaction with a particular server, and dynamic update.
 Regarding name resolution, it supports advanced features such as DNSSEC validation and caching.
-This module supports both synchronous and asynchronous mode. - The new "IRS" (Information Retrieval System) library.
-It provides an interface to parse the traditional resolv.conf file and more advanced, DNS-specific configuration file for the rest of this package (see the description for the dns.conf file below). - As part of the IRS library, newly implemented standard address-name mapping functions, getaddrinfo() and getnameinfo(), are provided.
+This module supports both synchronous and asynchronous mode. - The "IRS" (Information Retrieval System) library.
+It provides an interface to parse the traditional resolv.conf file and more advanced, DNS-specific configuration file for the rest of this package (see the description for the dns.conf file below). - As part of the IRS library, the standard address-name mapping functions, getaddrinfo() and getnameinfo(), are provided.
 They use the DNSSEC-aware validating resolver backend, and could use other advanced features of the BIND 9 libraries such as caching.
-The getaddrinfo() function resolves both A and AAAA RRs concurrently (when the address family is unspecified). - An experimental framework to support other event libraries than BIND 9's internal event task system.
+The getaddrinfo() function resolves both A and AAAA RRs concurrently when the address family is unspecified. - An experimental framework to support other event libraries than BIND 9's internal event task system.